Pent/lmconfig/README.md

-This repository is empty.
-Any task executed on it should be considered a new capability and needs to be created.

-## .llmconfig File
+## .lmconfig File

-The `.llmconfig` file is a configuration file used to set user preferences and defaults for working with language models (LLMs).
-It allows users to customize various parameters to control the behavior and output of the model.
+The `.lmconfig` file is a configuration file used to set user preferences and defaults for working with language models (LMs).
+It allows users to customize various parameters to control the behavior and output of the models on the system.

-### Example .llmconfig File
+### Example .lmconfig File

 ```
-# .llmconfig - Configuration file for LLM user preferences
+# .lmconfig - Configuration file for LLM user preferences

 # Controls the randomness of the model's output
-temperature=0.7
+temperature=0.5

 # Default prompt for instructing the model
 instruct_prompt="Please provide a summary of the following text:"